s0rd3s/whisper-api-server/README.md

 ```

 This will:
-- Create a conda environment named "transcribe" with Python 3.11
+- Create a conda environment named "whisper-api" with Python 3.12
 - Install all required dependencies
 - Start the service